-Everyone heard of this fairy-tale, about a young girl forced to work in her own chateau as a servant.
-This punishment was inflicted by her cruel and cold-hearted stepmother.
-But how this cycle of abuse started and whatever happened to the stepfamily of this young girl after she became queen?
+Everyone heard of this fairy-tale, about a young girl forced to work in her own home as a servant.
+This punishment was inflicted by her cruel stepmother.
+But how did this cycle of abuse started and whatever happened to the stepfamily of this young girl after becoming queen?

 In Cold Hearted, the eight installments of Serena Valentino's freshly New York Times Bestselling Villains series, we go back in time before Cinderella's family reconstruction, to understand how everything crumbled down.